forflo/admintools/README.md

 ### admin_scripts

-Contains script that use the base toolchain.
+Contains scripts that use the base toolchain.
 These scripts are commented.

 ### legacy